ryanflorence/react-training/lessons/04-less-simple-communication.md

 };
 ```

 We're almost done.
-Everything is set up correctly but our `App` component won't ever know that an assignment has been created.
-We can assign `AssignmentStore.onChange` to a method in `App` so it knows when to get its state from the store again.
-Its a pretty decent refactor but I think it'll make sense:
+Everything is set up correctly but our `App` component
+won't ever know that an assignment has been created.
+We can assign
+`AssignmentStore.onChange` to a method in `App` so it knows when to get
+its state from the store again.
+It's a pretty decent refactor but I think
+it'll make sense:

 ```js
 var App = React.createClass({